ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Metrics Definition

 \begin{definition}[False Negatives] False Negatives ($FN$): The number of items in the gold set that are not identified.

 \end{definition}

 From these components, our reasoning metrics are formalized as follows:

 In planning and retrieval module, for the metric we label Accuracy in this paper, we use the Jaccard Index (IoU), which is the standard metric for set similarity.
 We use this, and not standard Accuracy, because True Negatives ($TN$) are undefined for this retrieval task.
+Reasoning uses standard boolean accuracy as True Negatives (TN) are well-defined.
+Planning and Retrieval output open-ended sets lacking meaningful TNs, so we use Jaccard Index for set-overlap accuracy.
+Note that Jaccard is simply a monotonic transform of $F_1$ ($\text{Jaccard}=\frac{F_1}{2-F_1}$).

 To interpret these metrics, we map them to intuitive concepts.
 First, Accuracy measures total judgment correctness of the model across all items, which penalizes both missing ($FN$) and extra steps ($FP$).
 Second, Recall measures Coverage, quantifying how many of the necessary ground-truth items ($G$) the model successfully identified (penalizing False Negatives, $FN$).
 Third, Precision measures Redundancy, which penalizes incorrect or redundant steps ($FP$).
 Finally, the F1-Score provides a balanced measure of overall quality, representing the mean of Coverage and Correctness.